Michigan Counseling License Requirements

 Frequently Asked Questions

-Does the Department provide a list of approved programs?
+Does the Board provide a list of approved programs?

 The Michigan Department of Licensing and Regulatory Affairs (LARA) does not provide a list of approved programs, but it does specify the degree must include 10 counseling coursework areas and a 600-hour internship.
 If your chosen degree program is not accredited by the Council for Accreditation of Counseling and Related Education Programs (CACREP) or the Council on Rehabilitation Education (CORE), you will need to include additional information about your coursework on the Certification of Counseling Education form with your application.